All-About-Berlin/ursus/README.md

 - Images are compressed and optimized.
 - Images are resized according to the `image_transforms`.
 The images are shrunk if needed, but never stretched.
-- Images that can't be transformed are hard linked to the output directory.
+- Files that can't be transformed (PDF to PDF) are copied as-is to the output directory.
-- Images that can't be resized (like SVG) are hard linked in the output directory.
+- Images that can't be resized (SVG to anything) are copied as-is to the output directory.
 - Image EXIF data is removed.

 This renderer does nothing unless `image_transforms` is set: